-The System has a total of 67 toll interchanges which connect it with major arteries and population centers in its 552 mile traffic corridor.
-Thirty-two of the interchanges are located on the Turnpike Mainline, including Turnpike Mainline barriers at the New Jersey and Ohio state lines, and 10 interchanges are situated on the Northeast Extension.
+The System has a total of 68 toll interchanges which connect it with major arteries and population centers along its 552 mile traffic corridor.
+Thirty-two of the interchanges are located on the Turnpike Mainline, including Turnpike Mainline barriers at the New Jersey and Ohio state lines, and 11 interchanges are situated on the Northeast Extension.
 The additional 25 interchanges are located on the Beaver Valley Expressway, Amos K. Hutchinson Bypass, and completed segments of the Mon/Fayette Expressway and Southern Beltway.
+In addition, the System also has four E-ZPass Only interchanges as discussed below under "E-ZPass Only".

 There are 17 service plazas along the System providing gasoline and diesel fuel, other automotive supplies and services, and restaurant services.
 The Commission has entered into long term service plaza redevelopment agreements with HMSHost Restaurants, LLC and Sunoco, Inc. to design, reconstruct, finance, operate and maintain all of the service plazas.
 The Commission has no responsibility for maintaining the service plazas under the agreements.
-Since the Commission entered the agreements in 2005, all 17 rebuilt service plazas have opened.
-Cumulatively, the two companies are expected to have invested approximately \$190 million in service renovation projects, at no cost to the Commission.
-The Commission recorded income of approximately \$3.7 million and \$3.5 million under the service plaza agreements in Fiscal Years 2014-2015 and 2013-2014, respectively, which is based on fixed rental payments plus a percentage of revenue generated.
+Since the Commission entered into the agreements in 2005, all 17 rebuilt service plazas have opened.
+Cumulatively, the two companies have invested approximately \$190 million in service renovation projects, at no cost to the Commission.
+The Commission recorded income of approximately \$3.9 million and \$3.7 million under the service plaza agreements in Fiscal Years 2015-2016 and 2014-2015, respectively, which is based on volume rental payments plus a percentage of revenue generated.